elena-kolomeets/Python-APIs/README.md

-# Python-APIs
+# Python-REST-APIs
-This is a collection of REST APIs built with Python
+This is a collection of REST APIs built with Python for learning and practicing purposes

 **Flask**
 * People REST API is built with Flask and Connexion with OpenAPI specification, based on "design-first" approach